 Joy DeMichelle (she, her) is an intimacy director, choreographer, coordinator and consultant with a process that produces consensual, culturally competent, creative containers for dynamic storytelling.

-As founder of Acting With Joy and Acting With Intimacy, Joy has developed an approach that enhances character embodiment and increases the probability of an actors creative freedom and wellbeing.
+In addition to producing beautiful intimate moments, Joy's approach enhances character embodiment and increases the probability of an actors creative freedom and wellbeing.

 Why did you choose this work?